 Aims & Scope

-The Data Base for Advances in Information Systems welcomes your submissions.
-We welcome submissions in the domain of information systems, particularly research related to use and management of information systems.
+The Data Base for Advances in Information Systems welcomes your submissions in the domain of information systems, particularly research related to use and management of information systems.
 We encourage the submission of the following six types of articles:

 - Research Article – full length research articles